truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 {{< trueimage src="/images/SCALE/SystemSettings/SystemSettingsGUISettingsSCALE.png" alt="General System Settings" id="General System Settings" >}}

-After configuring a storage pool for your apps, the status changes to <span class="iconify" data-icon="mdi:check-circle" color=#71BF44></span> **Apps Service Running**.
+After an apps storage pool is configured, the status changes to <span class="iconify" data-icon="mdi:check-circle" color=#71BF44></span> **Apps Service Running**.

 ### Unsetting the Apps Pool
 To select a different pool for apps to use, click **Settings > Unset Pool**.
-This turns off the apps service until you choose another pool.
+This turns off the Apps service until you choose another pool for apps to use.

 ### Changing Official Application Networking
 Official applications use the default system-level Kubernetes node IP settings.